White: Religion and culture

 White also has a long history of use as a religious and political symbol in Islam, beginning with the white banner that tradition ascribes to the Quraysh, the tribe to which Muhammad belonged.
 The Umayyad dynasty also used white as its dynastic color, following the personal banner of its founder, Mu'awiya I, while the Shi'ite Fatimids also chose white to highlight their opposition to the Sunni Abbasid Caliphate, whose color was black.

 In Judaism, during the rituals of Yom Kippur, the ceremony of atonement, the rabbi dresses in white, as do the members of the congregation, to restore the bonds between God and his followers.

 In the traditional Japanese religion of Shinto, an area of white gravel or stones marks a sacred place, called a niwa.
 These places were dedicated to the kami, spirits which had descended from the heavens or had come across the sea.
 Later, temples of Zen Buddhism in Japan often featured a Zen garden, where white sand or gravel was carefully raked to resemble rivers or streams, designed as objects of meditation.

-In the temples of the Church of Jesus Christ of Latter-day Saints (LDS Church or also known as Mormon), White clothing is worn inside once they have been officially dedicated, due to white symbolizing purity.

 Many religions symbolize heaven by using a sky with white clouds.
 This phenomenon is not limited to western culture; in Yoruba religion, the orisha Obatala in the Ifá tradition is represented by white.
 Obatala is associated with calmness, morality, old age, and purity.

 In Theosophy and similar religions, the deities called the Great White Brotherhood are said to have white auras.

 In some Asian and Slavic cultures, white is considered to be a color that represents death.
 White also represented death in ancient Egypt, representing the lifeless desert that covered much of the country; black was held to be the color of life, representing the mud-covered fertile lands created by the flooding of the Nile and giving the country its name (Kemet, or "black land").